Inspection and Warranty

-Every year termites cause millions of dollars worth of damage to Australian properties, often because the homeowner is unaware that they even have termites in their home.
+Every year termites cause millions of dollars worth of damage to Australian properties, often because the homeowner are unaware that they even have termites in their home.

-Termites build a network of underground tunnels to branch out from their nest in search of food that can extend up to 100m away from the nest.
-The purpose of having Kordon installed in your home is to;
+Termites build a network of underground tunnels to branch out from their nest in search of food that can extend up to 100 metres away from the nest.
+The purpose of having Kordon installed in your home is to:

 - Form a physical barrier between your home and the ground.

 - Create a layer of chemical repellent that will deter termites from trying to enter your home.

 - Force any termites attacking your home to create external, above-ground tunnels.

 - Ensure that if you do have termites in your home, the signs will be visible to the homeowner or a Bayer Accredited Pest Control Professional during a termite inspection.